Kherson Governorate: Administrative divisions

-In 1920, while being under Soviet Ukrainian rule, the governorate's territory, 70600 km2, was divided to form the newer Odessa Governorate.
-The Kherson Governorate was renamed Mykolaiv Governorate in 1921, and in 1922 - merged with the Odessa Governorate.
-In 1925, the Odessa Governorate was abolished, and its territory was divided into six okruhas: Kherson, Kryvyi Rih, Mykolaiv, Odessa, Pershotravneve, and Zinoviivske.
-In 1932, much of this territory was incorporated into the new Odessa Oblast, now an administrative division of the modern Ukrainian nation, which was divided to form the Mykolaiv Oblast.
+In 1920, while being under Bolshevik rule, the governorate's territory, 70600 km2, was divided to form the newer Odessa Governorate.
+Kherson Governorate was renamed as Mykolaiv Governorate in 1921, and in 1922 – it was merged with Odessa Governorate.
+In 1925, Odessa Governorate was abolished, and its territory was divided into six okruhas: Kherson, Kryvyi Rih, Mykolaiv, Odesa, Pershotravneve, and Zinoviivske.
+In 1932, much of this territory was incorporated into the new Odesa Oblast, now an administrative division o modern Ukrainian nation, which was divided to form Mykolaiv Oblast.